 Do You Love Your Car?

-Let’s face it, and it can be easy to fall in love with a car.
-They become a part of your life, and you’ll get used to how they drive, how they feel, how you customize it.
+Let’s face it; falling in love with a car can be easy.
+They become a part of your life, and you’ll get used to how they drive, how they feel, and how you customize them.
 Probably even wear in a groove in the driver seat that fits you just right!
-If you intend on having your car for years to come, you can afford the payments right away, and you think you’ll fall in love, buying is the way to go.
+If you intend on having your car for years to come, you can afford the payments immediately, and you think you’ll fall in love, buying is the way to go.
 In a lease, the good news is that you can keep the car at the end of the lease period.
 However, you’ll have to take over payments for the vehicle.
 It’s a convenience that may cost you -post-lease payments are more likely to be higher than if you had been paying off the vehicle from the start.
 It’s a bit of a coin toss in this case.

 Do You Have a Big Down Payment to Use?

 On the other hand, many leases come with a minimum or no down payment, and your monthly payments won’t be as high.
-They are super affordable, which is what makes so many people opt for them.
+They are super affordable, making so many people opt for them.
 Budget is often the deciding factor in car hunting.
-Even if you want to own the car in the long run, a lease might be a great way to start if your money is tight at the start or if you can’t afford full monthly payments at the beginning of purchase.
+Even if you want to own the car in the long run, a lease might be a great start if your money is tight or you can’t afford full monthly payments at the beginning of the purchase.

 Do You Want to Stand Out from the Crowd?